braintelligencePL/playgrounds/README.md

-# Life, the Universe and Everything Else - Playground
+# Life, the Universe and Everything Else - My Playground
 ## **What you can find here:**

 ### Machine-Learning & Deep-Learning